30 Essential Books for Industrial Designers

 3) Fab: The Coming Revolution on Your Desktop–from Personal Computers to Personal Fabrication by Neil Gershenfeld

 Also an MIT professor, Neil spends most of his time as The Director of The Center for Bits and Atoms.
-While not really about Industrial Design, Gershenfeld’s vision of the future in manufacturing, will change the way we design and make things.
-The impact to our future of our careers is so important that I recommend that all Industrial Designers read this book as soon as possible.
+While not really about Industrial Design, Gershenfeld’s vision of the future in manufacturing will change the way we design and make things.
+The impact on the future of our careers is so important that I recommend that all Industrial Designers read this book as soon as possible.

 4) Designing Design – Kenya Hara

-This great book contains a collection of design principles that makes it an essential “cheat sheet” for designers wanting to look at a design problem from different angles.
+This great book contains a collection of design principles that make it an essential “cheat sheet” for designers wanting to look at a design problem from different angles.

-Well it might not be the self proclaimed “World’s best selling book” it does have plenty of insights on how Designers can compete in today’s over saturated creative industry.
+Though it might not be the self-proclaimed “World’s best-selling book”, it does have plenty of insights on how Designers can compete in today’s over-saturated creative industry.
 It is a nice and quick read that you could chew through in 2 train rides.
-However I do suggest you take twice as long and spend a few minutes in between to digest Paul’s thoughts.
+However, I do suggest you take twice as long and spend a few minutes in between to digest Paul’s thoughts.